 Big waves in Tasmania, Australia

-Tasmania has plenty of natural beauty that has captured the hearts of visitors from all over the world.
+There are plenty of hotels and luxury escapes in Tasmania, even more so the natural beauty that has captured the hearts of visitors from all over the world.
 The big waves from its many beaches give surfers more opportunities to have fun.

 Get Trip101 in your inbox